Vocal Maintenance on Tour

 What does that mean for us singers?
 If you tend to move a lot on stage, you will run out of breath much faster than usual.
 That might mean adding a few more breaths in between phrases or moving less.
 A general rule of thumb is to be more intentional with your breaths when you perform at higher altitudes.

 Oxygen cans can also help with replenishing oxygen levels in a pinch.
-In our production, we started having oxygen cans backstage whenever we have a break in between scenes.
+In our production, we began providing oxygen cans backstage for use whenever we have a break in between scenes.
 This can alleviate symptoms of hyperventilation immediately and allow you to have more stamina when performing.

 It’s all about trial and error!